Candelaria Pérez

 Candelaria Pérez (1810 – 28 March 1870) was a Chilean soldier who served in the War of the Confederation (1836–39) against the Peru–Bolivian Confederation.
 She took up a rifle and fought alongside the troops she served with.
 She was considered the hero of the Battle of Yungay, during which she led an assault against the entrenched Confederate troops.
-She was given official recognition and the rank of sergeant after the battle.
+She was given official recognition and the rank of sergeant after the battle, following her reception by the public as a hero.
+Thereafter she was publicly known as "Sergeant Candelaria".

+Earlier in her life she had been a domestic servant, first in Valparaiso and then in Peru, after which she opened a tavern.
+When war broke out she closed her tavern and began taking part in Chile's war efforts, acting as a spy, then a suttler, and finally as a combatant.

 She was made a commissioned officer before she left the army in 1840, with the rank of Alférez (translated as ensign).